python-poetry/poetry/docs/basic-usage.md

 For the basic usage introduction we will be installing `pendulum`, a datetime library.
 If you have not yet installed Poetry, refer to the [Introduction]({{< relref "docs" >}} "Introduction") chapter.

-# Using Poetry in an Existing Project (For Contributors)

-If you are contributing to a project that already uses Poetry, you usually do not need to create a new project or initialize Poetry again.
-In most cases, the project already contains a configured `pyproject.toml` file that defines its dependencies and development setup.
-Poetry can be used to quickly create a virtual environment that matches the project’s declared requirements.

-To install all project dependencies, navigate to the project directory and run the install command.
-This will create a virtual environment if one does not already exist and install all required dependencies.
-Development dependencies will also be installed if they are defined by the project.
-Once the installation is complete, you can work inside the project’s virtual environment by activating it.
-Activating the environment opens a new subshell where all commands use the project’s configured Python and dependencies.

-Alternatively, if you prefer not to activate a subshell, you can run individual commands through Poetry.
-This allows you to execute Python, test runners, or other tools within the project environment without manually activating it.

-While contributing, you may need to add new dependencies.
-This can be done using Poetry’s dependency management commands, which will update the project configuration and lock file automatically.
-For development-only dependencies, the project may define a dedicated development dependency group.
-Some projects may prefer contributors to edit the `pyproject.toml` file manually instead of adding dependencies via commands.
-Always follow the contribution guidelines of the project you are working on.
-If your goal is to create a new Poetry-managed project rather than contribute to an existing one, refer to the sections below that describe project creation and initialization.

-# Install project dependencies
-poetry install

-# Activate the virtual environment
-poetry shell

-# Run commands within the environment
-poetry run pytest

-# Add a new dependency
-poetry add <package> --group dev

 ## Project setup

 First, let's create our new project, let's call it `poetry-demo`: